WAYS TO DEAL WITH ANXIETY

 Share this post:

-In my long lived experience with anxiety, I know there are a lot of ways to deal with anxiety.
+In my long-lived experience with anxiety, I know there are a lot of ways to deal with anxiety.
 Quite naturally, not dealing with anxiety can make you become depressed and worse.
 So it’s important not to neglect how you’re feeling.
-I neglected how I was feeling for years, I never let anyone know what I was going through, but I know now that by simply being ‘open’ to dealing with your anxiety is the first step, no matter how scary it might seem.
-Let’s start the list off by going through the negative ways of dealing with anxiety to give you an idea of what I went through at first because it might help to give you a ‘roadmap’ to your own recovery.
+I neglected how I was feeling for years, I never let anyone know what I was going through, but I know now that simply being ‘open’ to dealing with your anxiety is the first step, no matter how scary it might seem.

 So often when you’re going through chronic anxiety, it’s hard to know where to start.
 If this is you right now, this list is for you.
 So here goes;

-1. Become Depressed
+1. Become depressed

 It’s all too easy.
 I’ve been there.
 When you feel anxious as hell every day, you can easily become depressed and go into yourself.
-You’re depressed because you don’t know how to get out of the rut you’ve gotten into and you can’t see a way out.
-I spent at least 5 years this way and I’m so glad that I reached out and decided to kick myself in the ass.
+You’re depressed because you don’t know how to get out of the rut you’re in and you can’t see a way out.
+I spent at least 5 years this way and I’m so glad that I reached out and decided to kick myself in the butt.
 It’s probably the hardest part of recovering because you’re in a certain mind frame that is not easily shaken.
-Your whole thought process is filtered through a negative lense which makes it hard to see things from a different perspective.

-To give you an idea how I felt day to day in this mind frame, read this and then shoot back over to this post.
-I wrote it to allow others to see that they are not alone, and and hopefully help people feel a little less lonely in their struggle.
+To give you an idea of how I felt day to day in this mind frame, read this and then shoot back over to this post.
+I wrote it to allow others to see that they are not alone, and hopefully help people feel a little less lonely in their struggle.

 The second way to deal with anxiety is to try and carry on as normal.
 It’s usually what most people do.
 This is common when you have responsibilities and you don’t want to be honest with yourself.
-You don’t want to be honest because you might be nervous about others knowing you’re suffering with a mental illness and you don’t want to seem like a burden.
-All I can say is, this was almost as bad as becoming depressed over my anxiety.
-Eventually, I broke and I couldn’t keep acting like I wasn’t falling apart inside.
+You don’t want to be honest because you might be nervous about others knowing you’re suffering from a mental illness and you don’t want to seem like a burden.

 Carrying on and not dealing with your anxiety is a daily struggle.
 You’re trying to keep yourself together and act normal but it’s always in the back of your head.
-I learnt that by trying to suppress my anxiety only made it worse.
+I learnt that trying to suppress my anxiety only made it worse.
 I kept pushing it down further and further, but I could never really enjoy myself, even when I was trying to have fun.

 This isn’t easy, I’m not going to make it seem like it’s a breeze.
 If you’re anything like I was, you’re not only anxious but you’re also depressed, which makes it even harder to see a light at the end of the tunnel.